 NB: The subject of military/livery/uniform buttons is a study in its own right.
-This is not meant to be an exhaustive look at this subject, rather just to highlight Australian manufacturers.
+This is not meant to be an exhaustive look at this subject, rather the history of this Australian manufacturer.
 Please refer to specialty books/websites/clubs for more information on this topic.
-See also ‘Buttons in the News” page and http://www.stokesbadges.com.au/about/ for further information and pictures.
+More Stokes buttons appear to the daily posts.
+See also http://www.stokesbadges.com.au/about/

 The Early Years

-The Thomas Stokes, (later Stokes and Martin), business at 100 Collins Street East, Melbourne from circa 1858-1881.
-This building was sold in 1881and he had moved to 29 Little Collins Street by July and remained there until around July 1888 when the firm moved to Caledonian Lane/Post Office Place.
+The firm moved to 29 Little Collins Street before July and remained there until around June 1888 when the firm moved to the corner of Caledonian Lane and Post Office Place.

 Around June of 1868 his business was declared insolvent.
 His tools, stock and plant were advertised for auction as well as land and a timber dwelling.
-He must have been able to trade out of trouble, as by December he was applying for the ‘certificate of discharge’ of his debts.
+He was able to raise funds to get out of trouble, and by December he was applying for the ‘certificate of discharge’ of his debts.
 The business would continue at the same address as before the insolvency.